Have a product question?

 If you received your disc from a third party, please contact the disc provider’s help desk for assistance with installation, configuration and passwords.
 All disc contents and passwords are the responsibility of the disc provider.
 GTGI cannot retrieve a lost password or provide support for any viewer or database access software provided by the disc provider.

-WINDOWS 10 USERS: If you are having issues with the Resident Client on Windows 10, please download the latest version from our support page first.
+WINDOWS 10 USERS: If you are having issues with the Resident Client on Windows 10, before contacting GTGI Support, please download and install the latest version (3.0.2-WHQL) first.
 Before installing the new version, remember to uninstall any previous versions.

 Please refer to the SecureDisc Decryption Clients FAQ below for a list of common problems and possible solutions.
 If you need a full manual for the Decryption Clients, please refer to the Secure Disc Client Guide.
 The Guide has descriptions of all common error messages and dialogs in our SecureDisc Decryption Clients.